TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/Events.md

 # Events
 Not too long ago, we re-created the event system.
-This new event system is meant to replace the use of Harmony patches in a simple, version-independant manner.
+This new event system is meant to replace the use of Harmony patches in a simple, version-independent manner.
 The problem with this, is that because the event system is unique to the game and meant to be easy, it doesn't have *every* feature.
 In cases like that, you'll have to use Harmony.

 However, on this page you will see what events are available, how to use them, and more.